 I think he remembers me and that first time we met in July.
 He might just know we saved his life.

 Please, if you care about mistreated animals like Nitro, donate today to help our Inspectorate continue to investigate cruelty cases.

-So this Christmas, while you’re enjoying your holiday time, you can be rest assured that my team and I are on the road, checking out reports of cruelty and abuse.
-We won’t rest until the animal abuse and neglect stops
+So while you’re enjoying your holiday time, you can be rest assured the team and I are on the road, checking out reports of cruelty and abuse.
+We won’t rest until the animal abuse and neglect stops.